Top business trends and where they came from

 So a business trend of 2024 will be implementing AI into certain aspects of business and – more importantly – constructing formal processes that mitigate the inherent but manageable risks of doing so.

 How do we know this stuff?

-Xero is used by 3.3 million small businesses in 180 countries.
-We based this small business trends 2023 report on their experiences.
+Xero has 3.9 million small business subscribers in 180 countries.
+We based this small business trends 2024 report on their experiences.

 Specifically, data came from these surveys and reports: